designgrill/dotfiles/macos/README.md

 * **Change the ComputerName etc.** in ./configure.sh before proceeding

 ## Software to Install Manually
-Adobe Photoshop Elements
+* [Adobe Photoshop Elements 10](https://helpx.adobe.com/photoshop-elements/kb/download-earlier-version-photoshop-elements.html), you might have to run the installer as with sudo to succeed, else it might keep giving weird error.
-Popcorn Time
+* Popcorn Time

 ## IMPORTANT
 * Accessibility access cannot be enabled automatically on this version of macOS which is needed for Spectacle.
 You will have to do it on first launch.